Plan your visit

 The museum is a registered charity and your ticket helps support our work with local community groups, our volunteering programme and of course to update our displays and exhibitions.

-* Make your visit even more memorable by buying extra credits for our Penalty Shootout experience.
+** Make your visit even more memorable by buying a ticket for our Penalty Shootout experience at the museum.

 If you’re planning a visit and are aged under sixteen you must bring an adult with you.
 If your children are under twelve then you must accompany them at all times during your visit – this keeps everyone happy!